 Leave on the search engines’ bot to search and index your website.

 The permalinks URLs structure is another important factor in our WordPress SEO guide.

 Using the Perfect SEO Friendly URL Structures in WordPress

 The humans have more interacted towards words instead of remembering the numbers when we talk about WordPress SEO Friendly URL Structure.

 Because the words give a precise idea of what your topic is about

-It becomes confusing sometimes for the WordPress beginners to choose the best permalink structure option from all.
+It becomes confusing sometimes for WordPress beginners to choose the best permalink structure option from all.

-While a perfect permalink structure is the one which is easily understandable by the humans and embarking the central idea of the webpage.
+While a perfect permalink structure is one that is easily understandable by humans and embarking the central idea of the webpage.